-In honour of this last half century, I decided I would upload that glamour photo to my About page–that to which I am capable of looking like, though it only happens three times a year, and eclipse the above ‘pretend facelift’.
+In honour of this last half century, I upload a glamour photo to my About page–I am capable looking like this, though it only happens once a decade.

-Of course, I am a homeschool mama, so you will almost NEVER see me look like this in real time.
-Rather, hair pulled into pony or clip, dark rectangular glasses hiding my grey orbs, and au casual style.
+I am a homeschool mama, so you will almost NEVER see me look like this in real time.
+Rather, my hair is pulled into a pony or clip, dark rectangular glasses hiding my grey orbs, and au casual style.

-This is why I believe people look older, despite their plastic surgery: their eyes reveal the many stories they have seen.
-There are stories behind my grey eyes…stories of sadness or regret, stories of euphoria, stories of compassion or fierce anger, stories of boredom and delight.
-There’s a lifetime of stories (or a half a lifetime?)
+No matter other’s attempts at hiding age through plastic surgery, it’s the eyes that reveal the many stories they have seen.
+There are stories behind my grey eyes (on a no-plastic surgery face)…stories of sadness and regret, stories of gratefulness and satisfaction, stories of compassion and fierce anger, stories of boredom and delight.
+There’s a lifetime of stories (or 45 years of a lifetime?)

-If I could write a book (hee hee hee, maybe I am…), I would like to weave a few fundamental lessons I’ve learned through the stories of my life:
+If I could write a book (hee hee hee, maybe I am…) I would weave a few lessons I’ve learned through my life stories:

 1. “The greater part of our happiness depends on our disposition and not on our circumstances“…said Martha Washington.

-2. Don’t do what everyone else is doing.
-Do what you want to do.
-And do it with all your gumption.
+2. Do what you want to do.
+Don’t do what everyone else is doing.
+And do what you do with gumption.

 3. Don’t care deeply what other people think.
-Yes, they can be a healthy mirror to who you are or how you think about life.
-Yes, you can learn from others.
-But all too often, their opinion means TOO much and dictates your opinion of yourself or important things in your life.
+Others can be a healthy mirror to what we think and we can learn from others, but all too often, their opinion means too much and dictates our opinions and the important things in our life.
 It doesn’t need to.

 4. Circumstances don’t dictate happiness.
-For the smaller things: learn to take a deep breath and remember, life won’t always be like this.
-I will figure things out.
-I don’t have to figure everything out right now.
+For the smaller challenging things: take a deep breath and remember, life won’t always be like this.
+You don’t have to figure everything out right now.
+It’ll get figured.

 Now I am not talking about when your aunt dies, or you get divorced, or you bet and lose the house.
 You should feel sad, mad, bad…feel whatever you’re feeling.
 Own it.
 And then figure out how to settle those feelings so you can keep going on, in whatever time feels appropriate to do it.

 7. Give more than you expect.
-Life is about receiving, we can’t deny it, though some of us try.
-We like to consume yummy food, we enjoy entertainment, we like to see new things, go on field trips, read new books, meet new people, but it’s when we give that we feel most alive, most meaningful.
+Life is about receiving, there’s no denying it, though some of us try to tell ourselves we don’t like to receive.
+We like to consume yummy food, we enjoy entertainment, we like to see new things, go on field trips, read new books, meet new people, but giving makes us feel alive and valuable.

-8. Don’t let angry, frustrating or disappointing feelings keep you occupied.
+8. Don’t let anger, frustration or disappointment keep us in its grip.
 If you could hire a court reporter to record all your thoughts, you’d quickly discover which feelings, or thoughts, consumed you.
-And it might not look pretty.
+(Might not look pretty, right?)
 Your thoughts give meaning to the events in your life.

-9. Life is like a box of chocolates…you never know what you’re gonna get until you try one…SO try them all…um, ya, this quote is plaigarized.
-Besides the obvious insight: that eating a variety of chocolate makes you happy, life is too short not to seize each moment.
+9. Life is like a box of chocolates…you never know what you’re gonna get until you try one…SO try them all… Besides the obvious insight: that eating chocolate makes you happy, life is too short not to seize each moment.
 Live life to the full–in freedom and grace.

 Life is grand, ain’t it?
-Raise a glass of Chilean Malbec to the life stories you’re given and I’ll toast: carpe diem, seize your day!
+Raise a glass of Chilean Malbec to the life stories you’re given: Carpe diem, seize your day!